-The Florida statute of limitations for a bicycle accident in Florida is four years from the accident date.
+The Florida statute of limitations for a bicycle accident in Florida is two years from the accident date.
 Please note that you must file a claim in two years to get your loved one justice if you have a wrongful death case.

 What if the bicycle accident in Florida involves a governmental entity?

 Under Florida Statute Section 768.28(6)(a), you can file a bicycle accident negligence claim against a governmental entity within 3 years from the accident date.
 If you miss your statute of limitation deadline, you will lose your right to compensation as the court may dismiss your case.